The trade landscape is shifting

 • More structured and capable teams

-This creates a more valuable, scalable business.
+his creates a more valuable, scalable trade business.

 Is this the right move for your business?